rasbt/siteinterlock/README.md

 # Installation

-The `siteinterlock` package is compatible with Python 2.7.x and Python 3.x; the package itself does not require external dependencies or libraries.
+The `siteinterlock` package is compatible with Python 2.7.x and Python 3.2 or newer; the package itself does not require external dependencies or libraries.
 If you don't already have Python installed on your system, you can find more information on how to obtain and install Python at [https://www.python.org/downloads/](https://www.python.org/downloads/).